 What is signal-based selling?

-Signal-based selling uses buyer intent data, website visits, job changes, funding events, technology installs, and other triggers to prioritize which accounts to contact and when.
-Tools like Unify and Warmly automate this by detecting signals across multiple sources and triggering outreach sequences so reps engage prospects at the moment they're most likely to be receptive.
-It replaces the spray-and-pray approach with targeted timing.
+Signal-based selling uses buyer intent data, website visits, job changes, funding events, and other triggers to prioritize which accounts to contact and when.
+Tools like Unify and Warmly automate this by detecting signals and triggering outreach sequences, so reps engage prospects at the moment they're most likely to be receptive.

 Get Weekly Tool Intel